Who is Francesca Allen? Meet the Love Island series 5 bombshell looking for her own James Bond

 What has Francesca been up to in the villa?

-Francesca made a play for Curtis and Ovie, choosing the two boys to take on their first date.
+Francesca made an initial play for Curtis and Ovie, choosing the two boys to take on her first dates.

-While she enjoyed her time with Ovie, Francesca seemed to have her eye more on Curtis — and during the girls-pick-boys recoupling, she opted for the ballroom dancer.
+While she enjoyed her time with Ovie, Francesca seemed to have more of an eye for Curtis — and during the girls-pick-boys recoupling, she opted for the ballroom dancer, which did not impress Maura who was after him herself.

 The Maura drama continues as Francesca decides to recouple with Curtis. 👀 #LoveIsland pic.twitter.com/7dCjla6P75